KolYev/Messenger/README.md

 - **TCP/IP chat using SFML**
 - **Bluetooth chat using native Windows APIs**

 The project demonstrates low-level networking, non-blocking sockets, and Bluetooth RFCOMM communication on Windows.
+The goal of the project is to implement all possible types of message transmission over any distance, both with and without the Internet.
+Ideally, I imagine an open source messenger where you can also create groups and channels and all of the above transmits information to the user.
+And of course, add a beautiful interface.

 ---